 Riding a boat to get to each place is a great way to enjoy a scenic ride and an opportunity to spot different marine animals along the way.

-A quick look at Jacó on a map will show you that the best way to travel from there to Montezuma and Santa Teresa is by crossing the waters.
+A quick look at Jacó on a map will show you that crossing the waters is the best way to travel from there to Montezuma and Santa Teresa.

 The most efficient way to do so is by taking the water taxi, more often called the taxi boat.

 To go from Jacó to Montezuma and Santa Teresa, head to Playa Herradura and board a standard taxi boat that fits up to 18 passengers.
-There are also transport companies that offer to pick you up from your hotel in Jacó.
+Transport companies also offer to pick you up from your hotel in Jacó.